DIN-Foundation/website-theme/README.md

 # DIN-Casper
 This is a DIN modified casper theme
 All old info is below
+# How to develop
+Make sure to run `yarn dev` in the theme folder.
+Start the ghost instance with ghost installed terminal program, via `ghost start` This holds local data on specific theme

+## Prefixed stuff
+Starting a new theme it is needed to add this to the ghost instance with symlink.
+[This comment and trello card](https://trello.com/c/9u5SLtsw/385-convert-posting-to-ghost#comment-639651a9abbf090224c30daf) assiste me in this journey.

+# Documentation
+## Comments
+Our theme supports commenting and reactions.
+Thanks to Hyvor.
+We got it to work because of [this article](https://hyvor.com/blog/comments-for-ghost-blog) Sign in to this page [https://talk.hyvor.com/console/](https://talk.hyvor.com/console/)

 # Old casper

 The default theme for [Ghost](http://github.com/tryghost/ghost/).
 This is the latest development version of Casper!
 If you're just looking to download the latest release, head over to the [releases](https://github.com/TryGhost/Casper/releases) page.